 Previously, the Securities and Exchange Commission (SEC) always portrayed a strong stance against chart-based methods and firmly believed only in fundamental analysis.38

 However, in 2005, SEC amended Rule 344 and allowed the CMT charter recognition for technical analysts.
-According to the amended rule, officially two separate categories of Wall Street research analysts would exist- a fundamental analyst who has a CFA diploma; and a technical analyst who has a CMT diploma.
+According to the amended rule, officially, two separate categories of Wall Street research analysts would exist- a fundamental analyst with a CFA diploma; and a technical analyst who has a CMT diploma.

-Technical analysis has existed since ancient times, but it is only between 1960-70 that the primary tools and techniques used in modern-day technical analysis were developed.
+Technical analysis has existed since ancient times, but it was only between 1960 and 1970 that the primary tools and techniques used in modern-day technical analysis were developed.
 The landscape of technical analysis and stock trading, in general, changed after the advent of the internet.